MenNoWar/HearthStone_revived/README.md

 ## Thanks..
 .. go to [Detalhes](https://valheim.thunderstore.io/package/Detalhes/) for the [original mod](https://valheim.thunderstore.io/package/Detalhes/Hearthstone/)
+.. the great community of the J&ouml;tunn  mod
 .. and to beloved "<b>schattentraum</b>" for her wish to have a current working version